Micro combined heat and power: Sweden

-Powercell Sweden is a fuel cell company that develop environmentally friendly electric generators with the unique fuel cell and reformer technology that is suitable for both existing and future fuel.
+Powercell Sweden is a fuel cell company that develops electric generators with hydrogen fuel cell and reformer technology aiming to replace fossil fuels with clean energy.

 Germany

 In Germany, ca 50 MW of mCHP up to 50 kW units have been installed in 2015.
 The German government is offering large CHP incentives, including a market premium on electricity generated by CHP and an investment bonus for micro-CHP units.
 The German testing project Callux has 500 mCHP installations per nov 2014.
 North Rhine-Westphalia launched a 250 million subsidy program for up to 50 kW lasting until 2017.